AutoPas/AutoPas/README.md

 ```bash
 cmake -D spdlog_ForceBundled=ON    # replace spdlog by the lib you want to force
 ```
-Or better have a look at the variables exposed in `ccmake`.
+Or better, have a look at the variables exposed in `ccmake`.

 ## Testing